beacon-biosignals/OndaEDF.jl/README.md

 The `write_plan(io_or_path, plan_table)` provides a wrapper around [`Legolas.write`](https://beacon-biosignals.github.io/Legolas.jl/stable/#Legolas.write) which writes a table following the `"ondaedf.file-plan@1"` schema to a generic path-like destination.
 If you are including the plan tables in a dataset, you can add a dependency on OndaEDFSchemas to make sure the relevant schemas are defined without the full OndaEDF dependency.

-It can also be manipulated programmatically, by manually or semi-automatically modifying the `:kind`, `:channel`, or other columns to correct for missed signals by the default labels (for which `:kind` and `:channel` will be `missing`).
+It can also be manipulated programmatically, by manually or semi-automatically modifying the `:sensor_type`, `:channel`, or other columns to correct for missed signals by the default labels (for which `:sensor_type` and `:channel` will be `missing`).
 We give two examples of how such a workflow might work here: one where the plan is modified before being executed, and another where EDF signal headers are be _preprocessed_ before the plan is constructed.

 ### Modification of a plan